There are currently no products in the cart.

 What are BCAAs?

-The protein that you take in through your diet is actually made up of amino acids (AAs), of which there are 20 different types.
-AAs are the building blocks that your body uses to repair and rebuild tissue.
+The protein that you take in through your diet is actually made up of amino acids (AAs).
+AAs are the building blocks your body uses to repair and rebuild damaged tissues, including muscle tissue.

-Of the 9 essential amino acids, 3 are considered to be BCAAs.
-Leucine, isoleucine and, valine are the 3 essential AAs commonly referred to as BCAAs because their structure contains a so-called chain of 3 hydrogen atoms and 1 carbon atoms.
+Of the 9 essential amino acids, 3 are classified as BCAAs — leucine, isoleucine and, valine.
+They’re known as branch-chain amino acids because their structure contains a so-called chain of 3 hydrogen atoms and 1 carbon atoms.

 When ingested in adequate quantities, BCAAs can help to promote a number of important bodily processes related to muscle growth and recovery.
-Supplementing BCAAs into your diet with the aid of something like a water-soluble powder is an easy way to meet your body’s needs.
+While you can meet all of your body’s BCAA needs through food alone, adding a BCAA supplement into your daily diet is one of the easiest ways to meet your body’s requirements.

-But is there any one specific time that taking BCAAs may be most advantageous?
+But when exactly should you taken them and is there any one specific time that taking BCAAs may be most advantageous?